AckerApple/ack-css-boot/README.md

 All examples seen below, are written in [Sass](http://sass-lang.com/) and then compiled to css in the /dist folder.

+> NOTE: ack-css-boot makes every attempt to avoid using the !important declaration.
+It is highly advised that the ack-css-boot.css file, be the LAST stylesheet file loaded in order to have short-hand css rules override other stylesheet rules.

 ## Primary Style File